localgovdrupal/docs/docs/src/content/features/directories.md

 ![Screenshot at 11-08-35](https://user-images.githubusercontent.com/11015602/134889091-ec4ac81d-1f26-40a9-8787-edd3f88c0610.png)

 From here, enter 'Example high school' into the _Title_ field then select the _Channels and facets_ tab.
 After selecting 'Secondary schools' as the _Primary_ Channel you will be presented with some Facets for selection.
-Choose some Facts, in this case it probably doesn't make sense to have more than one Facet per Type:
+Choose some Facets, in this case it probably doesn't make sense to have more than one Facet per Type:

 ![Screenshot at 11-16-56](https://user-images.githubusercontent.com/11015602/134890324-a4f58d4e-d572-4553-bbf3-5537d7c8e9d2.png)

-Finally, we can harness the power of the LocalGov location intergration so users can browse the schools by using a map interface.
+Finally, we can harness the power of the LocalGov Drupal location integration so users can browse the schools by using a map interface.
 Open the _Venue_ tab and click the _Select location_ button.
 From the popup, choose the _Create new address_ tab.
 Populate the fields within the _Address_ tab with an address familiar to you:

 ![image](https://user-images.githubusercontent.com/11015602/134891269-220a1873-2732-4539-b60a-e8806fd9d43d.png)